 Computational assessment of Tumor Infiltrating Lymphocytes

 TILs is an important emerging diagnostic and predictive biomarker in breast cancer and other solid tumors.
 Some of my work involves the development of tools and algorithms to reliably assess TILs computationally, in order to reduce inter-observer variability and correlate complex computationally-driven TILs spatial patterns with patient outcomes.
 This work was published in Nature npj Breast Cancer, SPIE Medical Imaging (Digital Pathology), and won the best poster award at the Association for Pathology Informatics 2021 Summit.

 This work was partly done in collaboration with the International Immuno-Oncology Working group (TILs working group) and Roche Tissue Diagnostics (Ventana Medical Systems).

 Integrative machine learning from histology and genomics

 Scanned whole-slide images (WSIs) contain a very diverse array of visual features, which contribute to observed patient-level features, including clinical outcome (eg. survival or treatment response) and gene expression, in complex ways.
-WSIs from a single patient typically contain 105-106 individual cells, including cancer, normal cells, and immune response elements.
-These elements come together to form tissue regions that may be cohesive or sparse in nature.
-My goal includes combining this data using high-fidelity machine learning models, potentially providing insights into morphological and genomic correlates of patient outcomes and response to therapy.
+WSIs from a single patient typically contain ~106 cells.
+These come together to form tissue regions that may be cohesive or sparse.
+My goal includes analyzing this data using machine learning to gain insights insights into morphological and genomic correlates of patient outcomes.
 This work is complementary to work we published in PNAS and Scientific Reports.